qltysh/qlty-action/README.md

 ## ⚖️ License

-This repository is provided under the [MIT License](https://github.com/qltysh/qlty-action/blob/main/LICENSE.md).
+This reusable GitHub Action is provided under the [MIT License](https://github.com/qltysh/qlty-action/blob/main/LICENSE.md).

+Qlty CLI is published under a Fair Source license.
+As Fair Source, the Qlty CLI is free to use (including in commercial contexts), modify, and distribute in accordance with its license.

+More details are available [in the qltysh/qlty repository](https://github.com/qltysh/qlty/blob/main/LICENSE.md).

 ---